cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 To provide the chains a mechanism for the mutual and verifiable identification, the IBC version 2 defines the channel registration procedure to complement the store of the counterparty information in the channel that will include both its identifier for our chain and as well as the key prefix under which it will write the provable ICS-24 paths.

-Thus, IBC version 2 introduces a new message `RegisterChannel` that will store the counterpartyChannelId into the local channel structure.
-Thus, if the `RegisterChannel` message is submitted to both sides correctly, then both sides have mirrored <channel,channel> pairs.
+Thus, IBC version 2 introduces a new message `registerChannel` that will store the counterpartyChannelId into the local channel structure.
+Thus, if the `registerChannel` message is submitted to both sides correctly, then both sides have mirrored <channel,channel> pairs.
 Assuming they are correct, the underlying client on each side associated with the channel is unique and provides an authenticated stream of packet data between the two chains.
-If the `RegisterChannel` message submits the wrong counterpartyChannelId, this can lead to invalid behaviour; but this is equivalent to a relayer submitting an invalid channelId in place of a correct channelId for the desired chain.
+If the `registerChannel` message submits the wrong counterpartyChannelId, this can lead to invalid behaviour; but this is equivalent to a relayer submitting an invalid channelId in place of a correct channelId for the desired chain.
 In the simplest case, we can rely on out-of-band social consensus to only send on valid <channel, channel> pairs that represent a connection between the desired chains of the user; just as we currently rely on out-of-band social consensus that a given clientID and channel built on top of it is the valid, canonical identifier of our desired chain.

 ```typescript
 function RegisterChannel(